The Women in the Lineage of Jesus Christ

 Tamar’s Transformation

 Tamar is often described as a prostitute for deceiving Judah into getting her pregnant and thus a blot on the family record.
-But if we understand Tamar in her specific context, we realize that it was Judah and his sons who failed to do the right thing of raising up children for their dead son and brother; they were the sinners in this story.
-Tamar had to resort to trickery in order to produce the son that would be the ancestor of Jesus.
+But if we understand Tamar in her specific context, we realize that it was Judah and his sons who failed to do the right thing of raising children for their dead son and brother; they were the sinners in this story.
+Tamar had to resort to trickery to produce the son that would be the ancestor of Jesus.

-Tamar had to veil who she was, humbling herself, in order to preserve a lineage that would eventually open the way for all to gain eternal life.
+Tamar had to veil who she was, humbling herself, to preserve a lineage that would eventually open the way for all to gain eternal life.
 Tamar was transformed from being a liar into a woman of hope; hope not only for her and her family but hope for all mankind.

 Rahab: The Harlot